jaanga/jaanga.github.io/documents/cs482/readme.md

 CS 482
 ===

 [CS 482/681: Simulations in Computer Graphics]( https://www.cs.uaf.edu/courses/cs482/2015-spring/ ) is a computer science course offered by the College of Engineering and Mines at the University of Alaska Fairbanks.
 The course is taught by [Dr Orion Lawlor]( https://www.cs.uaf.edu/faculty/lawlor/).

-The course uses WebGL and Three.js to create computer simulations for a variety of STEM topics.
+The course uses [WebGL]( https://en.wikipedia.org/wiki/WebGL ) and [Three.js[( http://threejs.org )
+to assist in creating computer simulations for a variety of [STEM]( https://en.wikipedia.org/wiki/Science,_Technology,_Engineering,_and_Mathematics ) topics.

-It is the most concise yet far-ranging introduction to STEM simulations that we know of.
+The lecture notes and demos provided with the course syllabus provides a most concise yet far-ranging introduction to STEM simulations.

+* Difficult to read math notation becomes easy to read code
+* Concepts that are hard to comprehend as text come alive as simulations
+* Symbols formerly immutably affixed to paper become things you can edit on the fly

-The mission of this document is to help make the syllabus even more accessible.
+The mission of this document is to help make the CS 482 syllabus even more accessible and more lively.

-Topic covered include include:
+Topic covered in CS 482 include:

 * Spectral Simulation (FFT).
 Video FFT filtering
 * Data Structures for Scientific Simulations